 If you suffer from back pain, you’re not alone.
-As many as 5 in 10 Canadians suffer from chronic low back pain, while 85% of working Canadians can expect to experience back pain at some point in their lifetime.
-Back pain is a common problem with many different causes – some of which are easy to determine, while, in other cases, may be complex in nature.
+According to the Canadian Chiropractic Association, 5 in 10 Canadians suffer from chronic low back pain, while 85% of working Canadians can expect to experience back pain at some point in their lifetime.
+Back pain is a common problem, with many different causes – some of which are easy to determine, while, in other cases, may be complex in nature.

 Our backs play an important role as they help support our body.
 Things like extra body weight or poor posture can put a hard demand on or spine and joints, ultimately increasing the risk of low back pain and other back-related problems in the future.
 In addition, living a sedentary lifestyle can also play a role in the health of our spine.
 For example, when you sit for a prolonged period of time, this can have a negative impact on your muscles and joints and can cause the spine to decondition (resulting in a decline in your ability to physically function) as well as cause the back to feel fatigued and stress.
 Back pain can also be cause as a result of a muscle or ligament strain which are often caused by things like heavy lifting or sudden and awkward movements, ruptured discs, motor vehicle accidents, or other health conditions such as arthritis and osteoporosis.

 The good news is that there are things you can to do strengthen the back as well as manage back pain that you might be experiencing.